Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Name = ET ( -do- End Time)

-7. Next, we must change the Properties of the Form.
-Click on the Detail Section of the Form or on the horizontal bar above the detail Section with the description Detail.
+9. Next, we must change the Properties of the Form.
+Click on the Detail Section of the Form or on the horizontal bar above the Detail Section with the description Detail.

-8. Display the Property Sheet and change the Height Property Value to 1.2396".
-You may modify the design suitable to your own liking.
+10. Display the Property Sheet and change the Height Property Value to 1.2396".
+You may modify the design to your own liking.

-9. Click on the dark rectangle on the top left corner of the Form, to de-select other controls and select the Form, and display the Form's Property Sheet.
+11. Click on the dark rectangle in the top left corner of the Form to deselect other controls and select the Form, and display the Form's Property Sheet.
 Change the Properties as given below:

 • Caption = Progress Counter